EthosWallet/ethos-docs/src/pages/hooks.md

 ### `wallet.contents`

 Used to get the wallet's SUI balance, other token balance, and NFTs.
 Returns an object of type [`WalletContents`](types#wallet-contents).
+The `contents` will update every few seconds providing up-to-date information about the contents of the connected wallet.

+The contents includes:

+`suiBalance` - The total amount of Mist (the lowest denomination of Sui) in the connected wallet.

+`tokens` - A breakdown of all tokens in the connected wallet.
+Presented as a map with the token name as the key and an object with list of `coins` and the overall `balance` as the value for each token.

+`nfts` - An array of all non-coin objects in the connected wallet.

 ```js
 import { ethos } from 'ethos-connect'